Business ethics: Trade unions

 Trade unions, for example, may push employers to establish due process for workers, but may also cause job loss by demanding unsustainable compensation and work rules.

 Unionized workplaces may confront union busting and strike breaking and face the ethical implications of work rules that advantage some workers over others.

 Management strategy

-Among the many people management strategies that companies employ are a "soft" approach that regards employees as a source of creative energy and participants in workplace decision making, a "hard" version explicitly focused on control and Theory Z that emphasizes philosophy, culture and consensus.
+Among the many people management strategies that companies employ are a "soft" approach that regards employees as a source of creative energy and participants in workplace decision-making, a "hard" version explicitly focused on control and Theory Z that emphasizes philosophy, culture and consensus.
 None ensure ethical behavior.
 Some studies claim that sustainable success requires a humanely treated and satisfied workforce.

+Procurement

+In the procurement field, ethical behaviour includes adherence to the principle of fairness, avoidance of preferential treatment, and the elimination of malpractice in relation to suppliers and their workforces.
+The Chartered Institute of Procurement & Supply notes that "it's important to recognise that being ethical isn't just within the business community but consumers can also make ethical choices in their buying decisions".

 Sales and marketing

 Marketing ethics came of age only as late as the 1990s.
 Marketing ethics was approached from ethical perspectives of virtue or virtue ethics, deontology, consequentialism, pragmatism and relativism.

 Ethics in marketing deals with the principles, values and/or ideas by which marketers (and marketing institutions) ought to act.
 Marketing ethics is also contested terrain, beyond the previously described issue of potential conflicts between profitability and other concerns.
 Ethical marketing issues include marketing redundant or dangerous products/services, transparency about environmental risks, transparency about product ingredients such as genetically modified organisms possible health risks, financial risks, security risks, etc., respect for consumer privacy and autonomy, advertising truthfulness and fairness in pricing & distribution.

 According to Borgerson, and Schroeder (2008), marketing can influence individuals' perceptions of and interactions with other people, implying an ethical responsibility to avoid distorting those perceptions and interactions.

 Marketing ethics involves pricing practices, including illegal actions such as price fixing and legal actions including price discrimination and price skimming.
 Certain promotional activities have drawn fire, including greenwashing, bait and switch, shilling, viral marketing, spam (electronic), pyramid schemes and multi-level marketing.
 Advertising has raised objections about attack ads, subliminal messages, sex in advertising and marketing in schools.